aliemreeser/NumericMethods-JAVA/README.md

 # IterationMethods-JAVA
- Application of some iteration methods.
+ Application of some numeric methods.